StevenGann/stevengann.github.io/_posts/2025-09-03-Embeddings.md

 The search typically returns the closest few matches along with similarity scores, allowing the application to decide how many results to use and what similarity threshold constitutes a good match.
 This flexibility is crucial for applications like [RAG systems](https://stevengann.com/posts/RAGs-And-Agents/), where you want to include the most relevant context without overwhelming the language model with marginally related information.

-### From Google's Origins to Modern Search

-This approach to semantic search isn't entirely new—it represents the evolution of techniques that powered early web search engines.
-[Google's original PageRank algorithm](https://en.wikipedia.org/wiki/PageRank) used different mathematical techniques but shared the core insight that relationships between pieces of content could be used to determine relevance and quality.

-Modern vector databases extend this concept by using learned representations rather than hand-crafted features.
-Instead of analyzing link structures and keyword frequencies, they operate in the semantic space created by embedding models trained on vast text corpora.
-This allows them to understand meaning and context in ways that traditional search engines struggle with.

 ## Embeddings in Large Language Models